Binghamton University: 2024 Requirements, Scores & GPAs | CampusReel

 |Acceptance Rate

-SUNY at Binghamton requires that you either take the SAT or ACT.
-See the table below for how SUNY at Binghamton’s accepted students have performed on both tests.
+Binghamton University requires that you either take the SAT or ACT.
+See the table below for how Binghamton University’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-SUNY at Binghamton’s average SAT score is 1315 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+Binghamton University’s average SAT score is 1315 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether SUNY at Binghamton is getting more or less competitive.
+The trend over time helps give insight into whether Binghamton University is getting more or less competitive.

 |25th Percentile